g2v5777k/Automating-the-Boring-Stuff/GIS Scripts/Bills_of_Materials_Automation/README.md

-These collections of scripts are used to automate the process of collecting numerous fiber optic design features for use in buying required materials to build out markets.
+These are collections of scripts that are used to automate the process of collecting numerous fiber optic design features for use in buying required materials to build out markets.